sagnik20/WhatsApp-Message-Sender/README.md

 This tool allows you to directly send the messages to people without saving their contact on your phone.
 We can do this with the help of selenium python and whatsapp web.

-Another approach and a more official way is using Twilio API of Whatsapp but the issue is that it uses sandbox(a dummy number within an environment) and new users have to connect to that sand box by sending a message to a specific number and with the python script, it sends text message of ur bulk people who already connected to sandbox and then sandbox send it to those users.
+Another approach and a more official way is using Twilio API of Whatsapp but the issue is that it uses sandbox(a dummy number within an environment) and new users have to connect to that sand box by sending a message to a specific number and with the python script, it sends text message of your bulk people who already connected to sandbox and then sandbox send it to those users.
 [script->sandbox->whatsapp]

 ## :rocket: Getting Started